 Buying a Persian or Himalayan Kitten on the Internet in today’s World.

 Due to the overwhelming popularity of the Persian cat breed and the success of our substantial website, we often become prey for dishonest scammers.
 We feel that its part of our job to discuss Internet Safety – buying a Persian or Himalayan Kitten online.
 Within we give our potential customers help tips and tricks to spot scam sites and falsified ads and give some insight on how scammers tend to do their business.

 These horrifying people blatantly steal our photos, intellectual content and articles, and even our very own names, pretending to be us!
 From there they create quick and straightforward blogs, one-page websites, and use our photos for advertising kittens.
 Scammers will advertise our beautiful kittens (illegally using our pictures) on classified sites, and other advertising platforms for as low as $200-$500 on up.

 You know the old saying, “If it sounds too good to be true, it probably is.”

-Quality Persian and Himalayan kittens are not cheap or easy to raise, hence why most professional breeders ask $1000 on up for their kittens.
+Quality Persian and Himalayan kittens are not cheap or easy to raise, hence why most professional/experienced breeders charge $2000 on up for their kittens.
 This is due to the amount of time, effort, and money that goes into raising happy and healthy kittens.

 We feel it is our duty to protect our potential customers against scammers who are looking to confuse and manipulate unsuspecting customers to make a quick buck.